-B – Vitamins works as catalyst in chemical reactions inside the cells.
+B – Vitamins works as a catalyst in chemical reactions inside the cells.
 These reactions increase during intense running.
 They allow the metabolism of carbohydrates, lipids and amino acids; it means they contribute to the transformation of these substrates within the cell to produce ATP energy.

 Let’s take a closer look at B1 (thiamine) as an example.
 Thiamine’s main function goes on in the carbohydrate metabolism, where it acts as a co-enzyme that converts blood sugar to energy.
-Thiamine need increases with higher carbohydrate content in the diet and by higher energy conversion.
+Thiamine needs increases with higher carbohydrate content in the diet and by higher energy conversion.

 If there is not enough thiamine, the decomposing of glucose and glycogen will reduce and an accumulation of lactic acid substances takes place.
-Therefore, the need for thiamine to runners are higher than the recommended values.
+Therefore, the need for thiamine to runners is higher than the recommended values.

 C – vitamin

-C-Vitamins does not necessarily prevent disease.
+C-Vitamins do not necessarily prevent disease.
 However, a possible ill period may be shortened.
 The need for C-vitamin increases a lot if you train hard, since C-vitamins are among the water-soluble vitamins, and thus flushes out with sweat.
-If you smoke, it will also be a good idea to get extra supply.
+If you smoke, it will also be a good idea to get an extra supply.
 Coffee inhibits the uptake of C-vitamin and calcium.

 C-vitamin comes mainly from cabbage, black currants, citrus fruits, kiwi, new potatoes and juice.